php-amqplib/php-amqplib/README.md

 The default value is `'0.9.1'`.

+## Providing your own autoloader ##

+If for some reasone you don't want to use composer, then you need to have an autoloader in place fo the library classes.
+People have [reported](https://github.com/videlalvaro/php-amqplib/issues/61#issuecomment-37855050) to use this [autoloader](https://gist.github.com/jwage/221634) with success.

 ## Original README: ##

 Below is the original README file content.
 Credits goes to the original authors.